AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 6.md

 ## Types of drought
 Drought can be seen as a below-average availability of water over periods varying from 15 days (flash-drought) to decades (referred to as mega-drought)
-- Meteorological drought is induced by a prolonged period of below-average orecuoutation (precedes other droughts)
+- Meteorological drought is induced by a prolonged period of below-average precipitation (precedes other droughts)
 - Agricultural droughts affect crop production or ecology through below-average water in the unsaturated zone
-- Hydrological drought
+- Hydrological drought expresses the below-average availability of water in aquifers, lakes and rivers
+- Socioeconomic drought occurs when the demand for an economic good exceeds supply as a result of a weather-related deficit in water supply.

+These are connected, where one can lead to the other (but not necessarily).
+This is called propagation of drought.

+Propagation of drought through different parts of the terrestrial hydrological cycle leads to
+- (time)lag: signal takes time to propagate.
+- attenuation: Signal changes itself, for example due to interaction with other parts of the system.
+- lengthening and pooling of meteorological drought: Individual droughts are longer outstretched and might overlap into a single drought

+Both time lag and attenuation change drought characteristics, and their

+There are different ways to measure drought through different indices.
+There are hundreds of different ways to quantify these, and no one agrees.
+And nobody can agree, because it really depends on the context.
+In NL we have the KNMI drought index.
+Potential precipitation deficit: measurement of dryness based on recent precipitation and PET (Makkink).
+Does not account ofr